juicedata/juicefs/docs/en/clouds/aws.md

 The standard type of S3 should usually be used for JuiceFS, because other types than the standard type are less expensive but incur additional costs when retrieving data.

-In addition, access to the object storage service requires user authentication via `access key` and `secret key`, which you can refer to the document [Controlling Access to Storage Buckets with User Policies](https://docs.aws.amazon.com/zh_cn/AmazonS3/latest/) userguide/walkthrough1.html) to create it.
-When accessing S3 through EC2 cloud server, you can also assign [IAM role](https://docs.aws.amazon.com/zh_cn/IAM/latest/UserGuide/id_roles.html) to EC2 to enable key-free invocation of S3 API on EC2.
+In addition, access to the object storage service requires user authentication via `Access Key` and `Secret Key`, which you can refer to the document [Controlling Access to Storage Buckets with User Policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/walkthrough1.html) to create it.
+When accessing S3 through EC2 cloud server, you can also assign [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) to EC2 to enable key-free invocation of S3 API on EC2.

 ### 3. Database